 The DCED is characterised by distinctive organisational features:

-- It includes among its membership a mix of bi- and multilateral donors and agencies, and private foundations, bringing together a broad set of expertise
+- It includes among its membership a mix of bi- and multilateral agencies and private foundations, bringing together a broad set of expertise.

 - It provides institutional memory to members and others, in private sector development.

 Overall, the activities of the Committee demonstrate the determination of many donor and development agencies to coordinate their work, to learn from each others’ achievements and to share knowledge with others.
 This way, the DCED contributes to the realisation of the Paris Declaration on Aid Effectiveness, which aims to ensure that “donors’ actions are more harmonised, transparent, and collectively effective”.
-Through its technical focus, it also provides a key platform through which agencies can implement the commitments made at the Busan Aid Effectiveness Conference: The outcome document recognises “the central role of the private sector in advancing innovation, creating wealth, income and jobs” and commits partners to “enable the participation of the private sector in the design and implementation of development policies and strategies to foster sustainable growth and poverty reduction”.
+It also provides a key platform through which agencies share empirical experience, develop practical guidance, and communicate evidence on results in support of the SDGs, specifically Goals 8, 9, 12 and 17.
+For more information on how the DCED contributes to the SDGs, read more in this briefing.